twallema/influenza-USA/data/README.md

 + `locations-all_daytype-weekend_avg-UK-DE-FI_polymod-2008.csv`: Contains the social contact matrix for age groups 0-5, 5-18, 18-50, 50-65, 65+.
 Average of the UK, Germany and Finland from the 2008 Polymod study.
 Sum of all locations (home, work, school, leisure, others) and for weekends.
 Physical and non-physical contacts.
 Number of contacts integrated with the duration of the contact.

 ### Cases

++ `CDC_hosp-rate-age_2010-2023.csv`: Hospitalisation rate per age group as reported by the CDC.

 + `hospitalisations_per_state.csv`: Contains the weekly flu hospitalisation incidence from 2009-2024 at the US state level.
 Data start in week 40.
 Dataset has four columns: 'season_start', 'date', 'location' (fips), 'H_inc'.